E-cigarettes could sweeten potential Reynolds-Lorillard deal

 "Acquisition of Lorillard would give Reynolds a distinct advantage in the e-cig market," said Steve Marascia, Director of Research at Capitol Securities Management.

 Reuters reported last week that the companies were in late- stage talks that would combine the second and third-largest U.S. tobacco companies, according to people familiar with the matter.
-A combination of Lorillard and Reynolds, which is 42 percent owned by British American Tobacco (BATS.L), would create a formidable rival to Altria Group Inc (MO.N), which owns the Marlboro brand and controls about 50 percent of the traditional cigarette market in the U.S.
+A combination of Lorillard and Reynolds, which is 42 percent owned by British American Tobacco, would create a formidable rival to Altria Group Inc, which owns the Marlboro brand and controls about 50 percent of the traditional cigarette market in the U.S.

 E-cigarettes are slim, reusable, metal tube devices containing nicotine-laced liquids that come in exotic flavors.
 When users puff, the nicotine is heated and released as a vapor containing no tar, unlike conventional cigarette smoke.